Kindergarten children sitting in a group outside laughing

 Measuring trends and patterns in children’s physical, emotional, social and cognitive development at kindergarten for over two decades.

-The foundational goal of the EDI is to promote “equity from the start.”
+The foundational goal of the Early Development Instrument is to promote “equity from the start.”
 Over time, EDI data have highlighted that there is great disparity in the rates of children’s developmental vulnerability across different geographic areas in BC – children’s development is impacted by where they live in the province.
 For over 20 years, HELP has been dedicated to exploring this story.

 Child development is influenced by many individual and contextual elements: from inherited biological and family factors to larger social, economic, and policy contexts.
 The characteristics of the environments in which children live and grow influence their development and readiness to learn as they enter school for the first time.
 Decades of HELP’s research reinforces the value of investing more robustly in early childhood development – it is society’s collective responsibility to provide the best possible start for all children.